Appointment of Catholic bishops: Pastoral bishops in the Latin Church

 Canon 401 §1 of the 1983 Code of Canon Law states that archdiocesan/diocesan bishops (including cardinals) are requested to submit their resignation to the pope on reaching the age of 75 years.
 Some do so earlier with a view to having the resignation take effect immediately on reaching 75.
 Bishops should also offer their resignation if ill-health or other grave problems render them unsuited for fulfilling their office.
 The letter of resignation goes first to the apostolic nuncio or apostolic delegate, the pope's representative in the country or region.
-He forwards it to whichever department of the Holy See has particular responsibility for the selection of bishops for the country in question: the Congregation for the Evangelization of Peoples in the case of mission countries, the Congregation for the Oriental Churches in the case of even Latin bishops in certain Middle Eastern countries and Greece, the Secretariat of State if the country's government has been given the right to present objections of "a general political nature" (not of a party-political kind) or is involved in some other way, but generally the Congregation for Bishops.
+He forwards it to whichever department of the Holy See has particular responsibility for the selection of bishops for the country in question: the Dicastery for Evangelization in the case of mission countries, the Dicastery for the Eastern Churches in the case of even Latin bishops in certain Middle Eastern countries and Greece, the Secretariat of State if the country's government has been given the right to present objections of "a general political nature" (not of a party-political kind) or is involved in some other way, but generally the Dicastery for Bishops.
 The congregation presents the bishop's offer of resignation to the pope, who has a range of options from rejecting the offer of resignation to accepting it with immediate effect.
 In the case of diocesan bishops who have reached 75 years of age, the usual decision is to accept the resignation but with effect only from the date of publication of the appointment of a successor, a decision known as acceptance nunc pro tunc (now for then).

 If the resignation is accepted with immediate effect, the episcopal see becomes vacant on publication of the pope's decision.
 Vacancy of a see may also occur because of a bishop's transfer to another see or position, or because of his death.
 In the case of a nunc pro tunc acceptance, the see does not become vacant immediately, but the process that leads to the appointment of a successor begins without delay.

 One important element in selecting a bishop is the list of priests, of both the diocesan and the religious clergy, that the bishops of the ecclesiastical province or the whole episcopal conference judge to be suitable generically (without reference to any particular see) for appointment as bishops.
 They are required to draw up this list at least once every three years, so that it is always recent.